Exporting to Zimbabwe

 Growing horticultural exports sector

-Zimbabwe has been experiencing significant expansion of its horticultural produce into new markets including the UK due to increased consumer demand.
-Zimbabwe also has a reputation for quality produce and a favorable supply window for exporting into the UK.
+Zimbabwe has been experiencing significant expansion of its horticultural produce into new markets, including the UK, due to increased consumer demand.
+Zimbabwe also has a reputation for quality produce and a favourable supply window for exporting into the UK.

 Demand for irrigation equipment

 Zimbabwe is highly dependent on rain-fed agriculture and is currently experiencing the adverse effects of climate change.
 The country’s water bodies have the potential to irrigate about 2 million hectares, and yet only less than 10% of that is currently under irrigation (Zimbabwe Investment Authority, 2018).
 UK firms can export irrigation equipment into Zimbabwe and enhance the export potential of Zimbabwe’s farms.

 Zimbabwe has a large number of smallholder farmers without adequate tillage equipment, resulting in low land utilisation and food shortages.
 Zimbabwe wants to address the problem by promoting mechanised farming through provision of affordable machinery, and this is an opportunity for UK firms to supply, maintain and repair the agricultural machinery.